EmilRamsvik/Digital-Garden/docs/Economics/Economics.md

 - [Blog series about things like economics.](https://greyenlightenment.com/) Also, there are some funny takedowns of N.N.
 Taleb, who could use a couple of tablespoons of *humblebrew*.
 - [Wrights Law](https://ark-invest.com/wrights-law/#:~:text=Pioneered%20by%20Theodore%20Wright%20in,fall%20by%20a%20constant%20percentage.)
 About the decreasing cost of goods with an increase in production.
 - [Monopsony](https://en.wikipedia.org/wiki/Monopsony) A single buyer controls the market as the major purchaser of goods and services.
 [Oligopsony](https://en.wikipedia.org/wiki/Oligopsony) is the same but just a few major purchasers
+- [Hottelings law](https://en.wikipedia.org/wiki/Hotelling%27s_law): It is beneficial for produces to make their product as similar as possible.

 # Thoughts